Jordan-Bone/IAV-Mach-Learning/README.md

 Main outliers (>1%) are pig-human-avian though maybe just caused by the relative proportion of these.
 The RF models do show good estimation of true-positives, especially for the most frequently appearing samples.
 Interestingly though, the biggest mistake that the model made was of misclassifying human-origin sequences as pig-origin.
 In fact, more of the human sequences were classified as swine (8.13%) than correctly identified (7.23%).

-A)  all models have high spec but sens varies wildly
+1. all models have high spec but sens varies wildly

-B)  again (maybe this is just repeating) high neg pred and varying pos pred
+2. again (maybe this is just repeating) high neg pred and varying pos pred
   - weirdly bat seems to perform better than canine and equine, maybe the sparsity of dog/horse plus their two different subtypes throw things off more than the bats which are always off in their own world

-C)  Dog is the only time that the models are basically guessing randomly
+3. Dog is the only time that the models are basically guessing randomly

 Overall though, the models perform pretty well given how complex this is and the fact that it is just based on 1039 protein features alone

 ### Protein by Protein

+[!NOTE]
-**How do all these correlate to protein length?
-Is NS1 doing better purely because it is the shortest and therefore any difference in features is going to be proportionally more dramatic?**
+How do all these correlate to protein length?
+Is NS1 doing better purely because it is the shortest and therefore any difference in features is going to be proportionally more dramatic?

 No obviously 'badly performing' protein